5 Hacks on How to Sell or Rent Your Home With a Smartphone Camera

 #4: THINK IN 3D/USING ANGLES FOR THE WIN

 Say, for instance, you’re taking a few photos of the kitchen.
-The best way to bring the room to life within an image is to shoot from the corner of the room.
+The best way to bring a room to life in a photo is to shoot from a corner.
+A straight-on shot may help with measurements, but a corner shot creates more appeal and draws in buyers.

 #3: ACCOUNT FOR WHERE YOUR PHOTOS WILL BE DISPLAYED